hanshopkins/correlations/README.md

 The classes for importing baseband data are in baseband_data_classes.py.

+To choose which packets to import, set the spec_selection argument to true, and then the low_specnum and high_specnum arguments to the upper and lower bounds of the spectra you want to import.
+It will import the packets containing the chosen specnums including both ends.

-Use the unpacked version of the class as the argument for average_cross_correlations in correlations.py to find the average.
+Use the filename as the argument for average_cross_correlations in correlations.py to find the average.
 The second argument is the chunk size, or the bin size.